gray42/psr7-skeleton/docs/readme.md

 public function __invoke(ServerRequestInterface $request): ResponseInterface
 ```

-The framework will inject all dependencies for you automatically (via constructor injection)
+The container autowire-feature will automatically inject all dependencies for you via constructor injection.
-by passing the container instance into the constructor.

 Action example class: